by: Attorney Kristi Tyler

 What if the police officer comes with the CPS investigator?
 Again, absent an emergency or a court order, you can politely decline the request.
 If you are told that there is a warrant or a court order, ask to see the document, and read it.
 Otherwise, you do not have to consent.
 It is important to remember that if CPS is at your home for concerns of neglect, allowing CPS to see your home and living conditions may actually strengthen the case against you.
 If you do consent to let CPS inside, remember that you may ask them to leave at any time.
 Also know that absent a true emergency or a court order, CPS cannot take your children from your home without your consent.

-Finally, perhaps you have already talked with CPS and let them in your home, and you fear that you said or did something that might hurt you in the investigation.
+Finally, perhaps you have already talked with CPS and let them in your home.
+You fear that you said or did something that might hurt you in the investigation.
 It is also possible that when denied consent, CPS may attempt to get a court order and return.
 It is never too late to consult with an attorney who can come alongside to explain this process and to make sure that your rights are protected.

-Kristi Tyler is a former Collin County prosecutor who served as a Misdemeanor Court Chief, Chief of Domestic Violence, and Chief of the Felony Crimes Against Children Division, where she handled cases involving injury and sexual assault of children.
+Kristi Tyler is a former Collin County prosecutor who served as a Misdemeanor Court Chief.
+Chief of Domestic Violence.
+As well as the Chief of the Felony Crimes Against Children Division.
+In that role she handled cases involving injury and sexual assault of children.
 Since joining Rosenthal Kalabus & Therrian, Kristi has provided counsel to families involved with CPS investigations and juveniles facing charges in the juvenile justice system.